Manila Airport Guide: NAIA Terminal 1, 2, 3 and 4 + Hotels

 The Wings Transit Lounge

 The only option to sleep in NAIA is currently The Wings Transit Lounge in Terminal 3.
-It’s simple but nice looking, and it has a range of things that are designed to make your stay comfortable…
+It’s simple but nice looking.
+It has a range of things that are designed to make your stay comfortable…

 Those things include capsule or bunk beds, showers, a lounge, a spa, and a computer corner.
 It’s also conveniently located on the 4th floor, which is the shopping and food area.

 A quick overview of The Wings Transit Lounge by Beca Gallego

 If you want to take the time to experience Manila on the other hand, I recommend you stay in the Makati region.
 It’s a 30 minute drive from the airport, but well worth it if you want to spend some time exploring the city.
 Makati is a relatively safe, clean and modern area.